Varshaa-2499/Varshaa-2499_SQL_Capstone_Project/README.md

 * Dermertology department treatment cost is highes than other department.

-D* octor who has more number of appointments than other doctors.
+* Doctor's who has more number of appointments than other doctors.

 🔹 Files in this Repo